yasminwww/ym222bs.github.io/_posts/2017-11-11-preproccessors.markdown

  Stylus
 {% endhighlight %}

-And they all support CSS, how ever, they all have special features and there own syntax.
+And they all support CSS, how ever, they all have special features and their own syntax.
-For example, they all make it possible to create Variables for saving content.
-This is how it can
+For example, they all make it possible to create Variables for saving constans.
+This is how it can look in :
-look:

 {% highlight ruby %}
 CSS: